 Jessie currently administers private equity, venture capital, and growth equity funds within Lewis & Clark AgriFood, Lewis & Clark Ventures, and Lewis & Clark Real Estate.
 She has extensive experience in due diligence, providing accurate and detailed financial reports, superior client relation support, asset and portfolio management, and tax credit sales transactions.
 During her career, she served in supervisory positions in the loan processing and closing department at Wells Fargo Home Mortgage, and personally closed over $750M in loans under the Home Affordable Refinance Program.

 Jessie holds a B.S. in Finance and Banking from the University of Missouri – Columbia.

-Matt is an Associate at Lewis and Clark AgriFood.
+Matt is a Vice President at Lewis and Clark AgriFood.
 Prior to Matt’s role at Lewis and Clark, he was a Principal at Cultivation Capital and Yield Lab, helping build an AgTech related investment fund.

 Matt led the launch of the Yield Lab Europe, an agriculture technology venture fund and accelerator based in Ireland.
 Matt has been as an agriculture technology analyst and spent time in an agriculture technology startup, CoverCress, helping them breed plants, tending greenhouse and harvesting genetic nurseries.

 Matt previously lived in Salt Lake City as a competing member of the United States Long Track Speedskating Team.
 Matt served on the U.S. Speedskating Board of Directors from 2012-2018 and serving as an Officer and as Chair of the Athletes’ Advisory Council.
 Matt currently is Vice Chair of the Young Friends of the Donald Danforth Plant Science Center.